-Therefore, Mark is liable on his credit card and medical debts, the First Bank credit card, the home loan, and his car loan.
-Ellen is liable on her credit cards and medical debts, the First Bank credit card, the home loan, and her car loan.
+Therefore, Mark is liable on his credit card and medical debts, the bank credit card, the home loan, and his car loan.
+Ellen is liable on her credit cards and medical debts, the bank credit card, the home loan, and her car loan.

 Does “Community Debt” Exist?